rmichak/ITP-225-Case-Study-Starting-Project/README.md

 - Check the assignment instructions carefully
 - Ask your instructor if you have questions about requirements
 - Test your code frequently to catch errors early
+- **Use VS Code with Live Server** for the best development experience
+- Take advantage of VS Code's built-in HTML, CSS, and JavaScript IntelliSense

 ## Submission Guidelines